Hyperovulation & Multiple Ovulation: Can You Ovulate Twice In the Same Cycle?

 There are a number of factors involved in hyperovulation and more research is needed in the area.
 Studies have indicated some women have a naturally higher level of FSH (follicle stimulating hormone) or release FSH more frequently.

 In addition, any hormone-based medication, like those often prescribed for fertility treatment, can result in a higher-than-normal follicular development and stimulate the release of multiple eggs.
 Additional factors include age, genetics, stopping birth control, and miscarriage.

 Much like multiple ovulation, the only definitive way to determine hyperovulation is through ultrasound.
 You may experience slightly more vaginal discharge than normal but there are no definitive signs or clear-cut hyperovulation symptoms.

 Multiple follicular stimulations

-If you have multiple peaks, it may be that more than one dominant follicle is produced during a wave, or that dual conception arises as a result of two waves in a single cycle releasing eggs.
-In order to achieve pregnancy, a follicle is released from an ovary, and then ruptures, which then tells the ovary to release the egg.
+If you have multiple peaks, it may be that more than one dominant follicle is produced during a wave, or that dual conception arises as a result of two waves in a single cycle that release eggs.
+In order to achieve pregnancy, a follicle in the ovary ruptures and releases an egg (check out more incredible facts about the ovary here).

-Is it possible to be fertile more than few days per month?
+Is it possible to be fertile more than a few days per month?

 Researchers from the University of Saskatchewan did an ultrasound study on 63 women with normal menstrual cycles.
-Results showed that all of the women experienced at least 2 waves during their menstrual cycle.
+Results showed that all of the women experienced at least 2 waves of maturing follicles during their menstrual cycle.